 The fees users pay are generally credited to the state general fund and not dedicated to the courts.
 Attorney licensing fees are used to fund the boards and staff that oversee licensing, oversight of judicial officers and attorneys, and bar examinations.
 The Supreme Court may also direct revenue from this source to access to justice initiatives.

-Many fines may have administrative fees or surcharges attached that the legislature has specifically identified for use on specific projects.
+Many fines may have administrative fees or surcharges attached that the legislature appropriates to specific purposes.

 Part Three: Meeting the Challenges of the Future

 Technology and the Court System